-Virginia Primary results: AP calls Dem. governor race for Northam
+Northam, Gillespie to face off for governor in November

 "At one precinct, it was simply the jostling of the machines going to the precinct, and it just stopped taking ballots.
 And we reset it, and it’s been working fine ever since… The other precinct had password issues.
 And they were able to get that back online,” said Chesterfield Registrar Constance Tyler.

 However, there was campaign drama in Church Hill, according to Richmond General Registrar Kirk Showalter.
 Friction between two Democratic campaigns vying for the 70th District House of Delegates seat prompted several calls to police and the Board of Elections.

 Campaign heads for candidate Alex Mejais alleged workers for current Del.
 Delores McQuinn, D-Richmond, were within 40 feet of some polling spots, which is illegal.
 Officials ultimately determined where the line legally starts.

 Copyright 2017 WWBT NBC12.
 All rights reserved.
 The AP contributed to this report.